BFPC Logo Frequently Asked Questions:

 Could I have someone my pet knows visit him while he is being boarded?:

 The request to have someone they know visit them is not in your pet's best interest, so I recommend against it.
 Most pets adapt easily to us and our routine and I try to avoid anything that could disrupt them and make them feel like they are being left all over again.
+You are more than welcome to call and check on your pet.

 What vaccinations do you require for my pet to be boarded or groomed?: